sameleff/Automated-Mining-Performance-Dashboard/README.md

      c.
 Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the dashboard module
    - Using GitHub:
      a.
-Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page:
+Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page
      b.
 Download the DashboardModule.zip file
      c.
 Extract the contents into the folder in which you want to store your project files
 2. Create an Anvil account